TomatenKuchenDEV/docs/docs/autorole.md

 ### Delayed autoroles {#delayed-autoroles}

-Using the [delayed user autoroles setting](https://tomatenkuchen.com/dashboard/settings#autoroleUserDelay), you can set a delay of up to one year to delay giving the auto roles to the newly joined user.
+Using the [delayed user autoroles setting](https://tomatenkuchen.com/dashboard/settings#autoroleUserDelay), you can set a delay of up to half a year to delay giving the auto roles to the newly joined user.

 ## Rejoinroles {#rejoinrole}